JoseBurgos1993/01-Homework_JoseBurgos/README.md

 # Homework2_JoseBurgos

-These are all my changes to the original code.
+These are my changes to the original code.

 REMOVED .header div ul { list-style-type: none; } in style.css and added the code to .header div{}.